 Key to Designed from the inside out

-- Clear, rational and simple spatial organization and structure for flexibility of use.
+- Employ clear, rational and simple spatial organization and structure for flexibility of use.

 - The building’s expression must be consistent with functional typology.